Minimal run with explicit charge and spin

 Workflow

 • Geometry loading & freeze handling: structures are read via pysisyphus.helpers.geom_loader.
-For PDB inputs, --freeze-links detects link hydrogens and freezes their parent atoms, then merges the resulting indices with geom.freeze_atoms; the merged list is echoed and propagated to the MLIP backend and PHVA.
+For PDB inputs, --freeze-links detects cap hydrogens and freezes their parent atoms, then merges the resulting indices with geom.freeze_atoms; the merged list is echoed and propagated to the MLIP backend and PHVA.

 • MLIP backend: --hessian-calc-mode selects analytical or finite-difference Hessians.
 The MLIP backend may return a partial (active) Hessian block whenever atoms are frozen.
 For Hessian evaluation modes, see Hessian evaluation mode.